alcohol reactions and properties quiz header image

 2Na(s) + 2H2O(l) 2NaOH(aq) + H2(g)

-Well the hydroxide ion (OH-) in the sodium hydroxide is simply a water molecule (H2O), or H-OH which has lost a hydrogen ion; this lost hydrogen is given off as hydrogen gas during the reaction.
+Well the hydroxide ion (OH-) in the sodium hydroxide is simply a water molecule (H2O), or H-OH which has lost a hydrogen ion; this lost hydrogen atoms are given off as a molecule of hydrogen gas during the reaction.

 When sodium reacts with alcohols the same reaction occurs.
 The sodium removes the hydrogen attached to the hydroxyl functional group in the alcohol.
 The lost hydrogen is given off as hydrogen gas.